rhtconsulting/miq-ci/README.md

     * For example, you would add an SSH site for the region 10 database appliance, and the region 20 database appliance, and the region 30 database appliance, etc.

+ 6. In order for the pipeline to be created, you must set the Downstream Project on a job.
+In our case, we want the Export from DEV MIQ job to be the first one in the pipeline so we will set the Downstream Project on it first.
+    It will not have an Upstream Project.

+    1. Make sure that you've imported the job you wish to add to the pipeline and then go to it in Jenkins

+    2. Click "Configure" and then scroll down to the "Post-build Actions" section

+    3. Click the "Add post-build action" dropdown and select "Build other projects (manual step)"

+    4. For the "Downstream Project Names" field we want to set it to the next job in the pipeline, or Import into TEST MIQ

+    5. Click the "Add Parameters" dropdown and select "Current build parameters".
+This will ensure that the current Git server, tag, etc. all get passed through the pipeline

+    6. Repeat steps 1-5 for each job in the pipeline to set a Downstream Project, other than for the last job in the pipeline.
+       In our case, we would do steps 1-5 for Import into DEV MIQ, Import into TEST MIQ, and Import into QA MIQ.
+We would omit
+       Import into PROD MIQ as it is the last step in pipeline and does not have any jobs after it

 # Job Information